 Mercy Corps investigates factors that drive soil testing by smallholders

 What are the factors that drive soil testing and subsequent uptake of soil treatment recommendations by smallholder farmers?
-Searching for the answer to this questions, Mercy Corps conducted a pilot program to test the uptake of AgroCares technology by making the Scanner available at selected depots of iProcure, Kenya’s largest agricultural supply chain platform.
+Searching for the answer to this question, Mercy Corps conducted a pilot program to test the uptake of AgroCares technology by making the Scanner available at selected depots of iProcure, Kenya’s largest agricultural supply chain platform.

 Declining soil fertility levels

 Smallholder farmers in Sub-Saharan Africa often reach sub-optimal yields due to poor soil fertility.
 However, farmers are usually not aware of the problems with their soil and how to restore the soil’s nutrient balance.
-The first step to improved soil fertility is having the soil analysed and getting insight into its status and actual nutrient needs.
+The first step to improved soil fertility is having the soil analyzed and getting insight into its status and actual nutrient needs.
 However, the high cost and lack of access to soil testing services have been major drawbacks for smallholder farmers.
 Mercy Corps Agrifin decided to investigate which factors motivate smallholder farmers to test their soil.
-To do so, they set up a pilot program making the AgroCares Scanner available at selected iProcure depots and testing different customer journeys / sensitization models.
+To do so, they set up a pilot program making the AgroCares Scanner available at selected iProcure depots and testing different customer journeys/sensitization models.

 Five factors that motivate farmers to test their soil

-- Farmers perceive soil testing as a high value service, and this is correlated to the perceived and actual cost.
+- Farmers perceive soil testing as a high-value service, and this is correlated to the perceived and actual cost.